oxarbitrage/worker-proposals/elasticsearch-plugin.md

 ./bin/elasticsearch
 ```

 You can put this as a service, the binary haves a `--deamon` option, can run inside `screen` or any other option that suits you in order to keep the database running.

+### Install curl